-When it comes to taking a trained machine learning model and putting it into operational use at the company, TDWI found that it took 14 percent of respondents over 9 months for just that step alone.
+When it comes to taking a trained data science model and putting it into operational use at the company, TDWI found that it took 14 percent of respondents over 9 months for just that step alone.

 But for more than 20 percent, that same step took only a few days to a few weeks.

 There are several actions you can take to ensure that you'll be part of the fast 20 percent, not the slower 14 percent.
 One of them, of course, involves using your database for machine learning.

 You've probably heard about some applications of machine learning in the news, like computers creating art and music through machine learning.